ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 In order to do its job, the `gsub` method needs to know what substring to get rid of and what to replace it with.
 So we give it inputs, or **arguments**, which must come in parentheses _immediately_ following the method.
 If the method takes multiple arguments, as `gsub` does, then they are separated by commas.

 Try replacing `"Java is a joy"` with any string you like, and experiment with different arguments instead of `"Java"` and `"Ruby"`.
-For example, maybe start with `"Fizz"` and try to transform it into `"Buzz"` using `gsub`.
+For example, maybe start with `"resume"` and try to transform it into `"résumé"` using `gsub`.

 What is the purpose of the first argument, and what is the purpose of the second argument?